Investigation Discovery Analysis

 Source: The Nielsen Company's National Television Audience Sample

-With 3 series premieres in February, ID had a solid month.
-However, as more networks are starting to compete for the female crime space, ID has started to see more night-to-night ratings fluctuation than it has in months past.
+2013 started the year off solidly for Investigation Discovery.
+January featured the premiere of several new series during the month, and overall HH audiences were up compared to both year-ago and month-ago ratings.
+However, there was a loss of viewers among younger women, as a few other networks have started to actively compete for viewers in the female crime space.
 Still, numbers remain strong for most returning and signature series, and with a slate of premieres on board for this year, we expect audiences to continue to grow for the network.

 Top shows for ID notoriously have some kind of "hook" - whether it's a sexy title, topic, or story-telling method.
-This month was no exception, with REDRUM (murder cases, told backward), taking the top spot in ratings among the female demographics for the month.
-REDRUM, along with the sexily-titled MY DIRTY LITTLE SECRET (which replaced January's sexily titled EVIL TWINS), led Tuesday nights to a 38% growth in overall viewers compared to February 2012, and solid growth among the female demographics as well.
-The night is the second strongest of the week for ID.
+This month was no exception, as REDRUM (murder cases, told backward), taking the top spot in ratings for the month.
+REDRUM, along with the sexily-titled EVIL TWINS, led Tuesday nights to a 31% growth in overall viewers compared to January 2012, and solid growth among the female demographics as well.
+The night is the strongest of the week for ID.

-Another program to score big this month was ON THE CASE WITH PAULA ZAHN, which anchors the Sunday night schedule in the 10pm slot.
+Other programs to score big this month was ON THE CASE WITH PAULA ZAHN, which anchors the Sunday night schedule in the 10pm slot.
 This off-network acquisition remains a signature series for ID, and pulled in numbers well above-average for the night.
 The series has remained strong, and grown its audience significantly from a year ago.
-48 HOURS ON ID, in the 8pm slot, in comparison, lost viewers throughout the month.
-Sundays also saw the premiere of CATCH MY KILLER in the 9pm slot on 2/17.
-Numbers were above average in its debut, but fell in the second week.
+48 HOURS ON ID, in the 8pm slot, in comparison, didn't make the top telecasts for the month, and saw a significantly lower level of year-to-year growth.

-Fridays saw the premiere of WHO THE BLEEP, the spinoff of series WHO THE BLEEP DID I MARRY?
-The show hit the air on 2/1, and despite a strong start, also saw a loss of viewers as the month progressed.
-Fridays were down in overall HH numbers, but saw year-to-year gains among the female demographics.
+Several premieres in January made waves at ID this month.
+FRENEMIES, which debuted on Thursday 1/10, started its run with just about average numbers, but grew throughout the month.
+Lead-in THE WILL: FAMILY SECRETS REVEALED is starting to tire and numbers were down for the normally high-performing series during January.
+DANGEROUS PERSUASIONS, which bowed on 1/16, scored above-average in its debut, but fell in its second week.

-Saturday's lineup of originals, including SCORNED: LOVE KILLS, saw overall HH year-to-year growth, as well an increase in Women 25-54.
-Numbers were down slightly in younger women, however.
-Still, the night was the strongest of the week for ID, and SCORNED's audiences grew throughout the month.
+Fridays saw the premiere of DESPERATE MEASURES on 1/18 in the 9pm slot, but it was returning series DEADLY WOMEN which helped boost the night up 15% in overall viewers compared to last year, and bring the nightly average age down to be the youngest of the week for ID.

 The television industry's top news stories, analysis and blogs of the day.